Why You Have Knee Pain Driving

 Knee Pain From a Herniated Disc

-If you have pain in your knee, it may be due to the L3 nerve has been compressed by a herniated disc located on the lumbar spine.
+If you have pain in your knee, it may be due to the L3 nerve having been compressed by a herniated disc located on the lumbar spine.
 This part of the spine resides near your lower back and can cause weakness as well as inflammation throughout other regions like your groin area or even thigh region.

 Patellofemoral Stress and Knee Pain

 An injury occurs when the kneecap rubs the thigh bone.
-This disorder is also called runner’s knee.
+This disorder is also called runner’s or drivers knee.
 There will be a hot feeling around the kneecap.
 You will not feel pain anywhere else in the leg.
 Unfortunately, it is often misdiagnosed as sciatica pain.

 Conclusion

 As a result of sitting unnaturally for long periods, knee pain is an unavoidable reaction to being seated.
-If you’ve been experiencing this discomfort while driving your car or truck, here are some ways that will make the experience more comfortable!
+If you’ve been experiencing this discomfort while driving your car or truck, here are some ways that will make the experience more comfortable

 Be sure to consult with a medical professional about what might be causing the problem and if there’s anything they can do to help.
 For useful ergonomic information on how best to drive without putting undue pressure on your knees visit our blog today!